 Let’s all go on a camping holiday?
 Camping is a great way to go on holiday, as you get an affordable break in the fresh air, watch the starry nights and your dog can come too.
 However, you have to follow some rules.
 Keep your dog safe near wildlife (especially at night), use biodegradable shower gels and soaps (to avoid polluting local waters) and don’t leave your tents and other rubbish, after your live.
 Here are some ideas.
-Also see take a break in a caravan.
+Also see take a break in a caravan and eco-friendly torches & lanterns.

 - Plan ahead & prepare